-The Ministry of Social Affairs and Health is responsible for developing statutory insurance and drafting the legislation on social and private insurance.
-The goal is an effective social security, by means of which individuals can also cope in difficult life situations.
-The insurance business must be organised efficiently and safely and at moderate cost to clients.
+The Ministry of Social Affairs and Health is responsible for developing and drafting the legislation on statutory insurance, insurance companies and pension institutions.
+The goal is a sustainable social security and private insurance, by means of which enterprises and individuals can cover their risks.
+The insurance business must be organized efficiently creating confidence and protection for customers, investors and the insured.

 Legislation and oversight »

 Insurance business in Finland is subject to licence.

 In Finland, private insurance institutions handle both statutory and voluntary insurance.
 Operating in the insurance sector is subject to authorisation.
 In addition to private pension institutions, social insurance is managed by the Social Insurance Institution of Finland (Kela), Keva and the State Treasury.

 The insurance sector is supervised to safeguard the interests of the insured and the beneficiaries.